dfm/talks/brownbag/brownbag.markdown

   engineering projects
 * Also involved and interested in the open source world

 **emcee**

 * My most successful project to date:
   - ~50 citations in the past 15 months
   - active community online
   - led to exciting collaborations and talk invitations
+* The reason why this was so successful (besides the fact that Hogg's name was second on the author list)?
+Great documentation.
 * Maybe a brief explanation of the algorithm and the interface because it is doubly relevant

 **Why study exoplanets?**

 *

 **How do you study exoplanets?**